vanda/etc-docs/notebooks/ai-explorations/challenges/image/4-image-caption.md

 ### Problem Statement

-Generate a one sentance summary description of an image that could be used as a caption/credit
+Generate a one sentance summary description of an image that could be used as a caption/credit for the image

 ### Background